 Exercises the authority of the faculty over intercollegiate athletics, subject to the review, direction and control of the Faculty Senate and of the faculty itself.
 They have responsibility and authority to take all action appropriate to the supervision of the intercollegiate athletic program making decisions on issues related to UW student athlete academics and welfare, as well as assuring compliance with UW, Big Ten, and NCAA policies, athletic personnel issues, athletic facilities, and athletic department finances.
 A separate call is sent out to all academic staff when a seat is available on the Athletic Board.
 Members of the Athletic Board serve 4-years.
 Committee seats for academic staff: 2 seats with 1 seat appointed every two years.

-Advises and makes recommendations to the chancellor, the provost, and the vice chancellor for finance and administration on institutional budget issues, long-range financial strategies, state biennial budget proposals, and allocations to schools, colleges, and divisions.
+Advises and makes recommendations to the chancellor, the provost, and the vice chancellor for finance and administration on institutional budget issues including matters of compensation and economic benefits for all employees, long-range financial strategies, state biennial budget proposals, and allocations to schools, colleges, and divisions.
 Advises the shared governance executive committees on issues of budgetary impact and the public position to be taken on budgetary issues, and meets regularly with vice chancellor for finance and administration.
 Serves as a resource for schools/colleges, departments, and others on matters related to the budget.
 Consults with and advises other committees, such as school/college academic planning councils and campus planning committees, relating to institutional-level budgetary matters.
 The committee may also recommend the creation of ad hoc committees on budget-related matters.
 Committee seats for academic staff: 2 seats with 1 seat appointed every two years.